CMS-HSCP/llp_analyzer/README.md

-RazorAnalyzer
+llp_analyzer
 =============

-Class for analyzing the 2015 razor ntuples
+Class for analyzing the output from ntupler in SUSYBSMAnalysis-HSCP for HSCP analysis

 Setup
 -------------